 Taking action right after an issue occurs will help you avoid future problems and prevent the company from losing customers.

-Coping with unhappy customers is never easy, but it’s an inevitable part of running any business.
+Dealing with an angry customer is no one’s favorite part of the day.
+However, it’s an inevitable part of running a business.
 Moreover, losing a client can cost your company a significant amount of income because you’ll be missing out on the business of someone who trusted your brand and bought from you frequently.

 So, even if winning them back requires making a huge effort, you should make a reasonable attempt to do so.
 After all, it’s almost always easier to sell to customers who are familiar with your company than to find new customers who aren’t familiar with the brand.